ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 We're used to working together and have already collaborated on multiple projects.
 We even wrote [a post](/blog/2019/06/04/rromeo/) on this very blog about a package we submitted to rOpenSci software review.
 But this didn't help to find an efficient collaborative workflow for captioning.
 As mentioned earlier, one issue is that we had different captioning styles, and only realised it late in the project.

-Furthermore, even if Amara's subtitle editor is an amazing tool that allow you to easily pause, rewind, and advance the video while captioning, it does not support simultaneous editing of the subtitles.
+Furthermore, even if Amara's subtitle editor is an amazing tool that allows you to easily pause, rewind, and advance the video while captioning, it does not support simultaneous editing of the subtitles.
 Comparatively from taking collaborative notes through EtherPad, this slows down the process quite a lot.

 Other communities, such as TED videos captioning community, disable entirely collaborative captioning.
 When someone starts working on a video, it disappears from the list of available tasks and they work on it alone.